solana-developers/helpers/README.md

 As soon as the `await` returns, the airdropped tokens will be ready in the address, and the new balance of tokens is returned by requestAndConfirmAirdrop().
 This makes `requestAndConfirmAirdrop()` very handy in testing scripts.

+Note you may want to use `requestAndConfirmAirdropIfRequired()` (see below) to ensure you only use your airdrops when you need them.

 ## requestAndConfirmAirdropIfRequired()

 If you're running the same script repeatedly, you probably don't want to request airdrops on every single run.
 So to ask for 1 SOL, if the balance is below 0.5 SOL, you can use: